evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ### Steering

 Dynamic steering is a standard on the Lucid Gravity Grand Touring, varying the steering ratio based on driving speed for enhanced control and comfort.
+In addition,  rear-wheel steering is available as an optional feature.
+Rear wheel steering reduces the turning circle when going slow.

 ### Brakes